 Teneo Query Language (TQL) allows you to analyze the conversational logs generated by your published bot.
-You can think of it as a tool similar to SQL in that it helps you to examine, analyze and understand huge amounts of data.
+You can think of it as a tool similar to SQL in that it helps you to examine, analyze, and understand huge amounts of data.
 TQL offers a versatile syntax to extract information about how users interacted with your system.
-With TQL you can:

 This diagram illustrates how Teneo, a dashboard, or any other client application interacts with a log data source contained in the Inquire backend.